 If you're really running into difficulty repaying your loan, you can apply for a deferment, which will allow you to postpone certain types of loan payments in the event that you re-enroll in school at least half-time, can't find employment, suffer undue economic hardship or are called to active military duty.
 Depending on the type of loan you have, it may or may not accrue interest during the deferment period.

 If you don't qualify for a deferment but still can't pay back your loan, you may ask your lender for forbearance, which allows you to reduce payments or postpone them for a fixed amount of time.
 You're still responsible for the full amount of the loan, and you'll continue to accrue interest on the outstanding balance.
 In extremely rare situations, your loans may be completely forgiven, such as if your school closes, you become permanently disabled or you die.

-For lots more information on financial aid, see the links on the next page.
+For lots more information on financial aid, see the links below.

 - College Board.
 "Trends in College Pricing."
 October 2009.
 (March 14, 2010) http://www.trends-collegeboard.com/college_pricing/pdf/2009_Trends_College_Pricing.pdf